mendersoftware/mender-docs/02.Architecture/01.overview/docs.md

 The simplest and most robust way to update the device is to write a new file system image directly to the flash partition.
 This is the mechanism supported by the current versions of Mender.
-Other update mechanisms are possible, for example though the use of a package manager such as RPM, and they will be added later on.
+Other update mechanisms are possible, for example through the use of a package manager such as RPM, and they will be added later on.

 ## Robust updates